 FRS - Favorite Roulette System (Roulette contest winner!)

-Panda Betting EZ Baccarat System - NEW! (steady rising profits)
+Panda Betting EZ Baccarat System - (steady rising profits)

 Dragon Betting Baccarat System - (wins forever)

 The 10% Staking Plan

 The 10% Staking Plan is a conservative method of automatically pressing up your bets when winning, and cutting back when losing.

 For example, if your starting bankroll is $100, your first bet would be $10 (10% of your total).
 If your first bet wins and your stake increased from the original $100 to $120, your next bet would be $12, which is 10% of your new total.

 Conversely, if your first bet loses, you would then wager 10% of your remaining bankroll, in this case that would be $90, so the next wager is $9, which is 10% of the new bankroll amount.

 This 10% staking plan is designed to take full advantage of winning streaks and at the same time it allows for the inevitable run of bad luck that comes along periodically.